pengcm/BE-AUTO-ext/README.md

-# BDE-SCD-CNN
+# BE-AUTO-ext
 This is the project for our paper "CNN-based bit-depth enhancement by the suppression of false contour and color distortion

 file description:
-"BE-RTCNN": the implementation of paper"photo-realistic image bit-depth enhancement via residual transposed concolutional neural network" and "bit-depth enhancement via convolutional neural network"
+"BE-AUTO-ext": the implementation of paper"photo-realistic image bit-depth enhancement via residual transposed concolutional neural network" and "bit-depth enhancement via convolutional neural network"
 ""
 "BDE-SCD-CNN"the project for our paper "CNN-based bit-depth enhancement by the suppression of false contour and color distortion